Treatment for ALL that has not gone away with treatment or has come back

 Chemotherapy

 Chemotherapy drugs destroy cancer cells.
-The drugs circulate throughout your body in the bloodstream.
-The aim of chemotherapy is to get you into remission.
-Then you have a stem cell transplant to prevent the leukaemia coming back.
+The chemotherapy drugs circulate throughout your body in the bloodstream.
+The aim of this treatment is to get you into remission.
+Then you might have a stem cell transplant to prevent the leukaemia coming back.

 It is likely that you will have a different type of chemotherapy than you had before.